All Hawks and Falcons:

 Red-tailed Hawks are common and year-round residents in most of the Lower Peninsula.
 There are currently no serious threats to this species.

 - Red-tailed Hawks are the most common hawks we have in West Michigan, and people often see them in trees by expressways.

-- Interestingly, it takes two years for Red-tailed Hawks to develop the red tail feathers that give them their name.
+- It takes two years for Red-tailed Hawks to develop the red tail feathers that give them their name.
 Buddy grew in his first reddish tail feathers after being with us for a year, so we know that he was a year old when he was admitted.

 River was brought to Blandford in 2013 after being on the ground for several days, likely due to a car accident.
 She had an open fracture on her left wing and during the time spent on the ground it had accumulated dirt, debris and dead tissue leading ultimately to her wing being partially amputated.
-Ospreys are rare to have in captivity since it can be hard to get to them eat, they can be high strung, and they can be clumsy when walking around because of their reversible outer toe.
+Ospreys are rare to have in captivity since it can be hard to get to them eat and they are clumsy when walking around because of their reversible outer toe.

 The main staple in an Osprey’s diet is fish.
 You can find them angling for a catch as they soar above bodies of water looking for a fish that is close to the surface so they can dive in to grab it.

-Ospreys settle around nearly any body of water: saltmarshes, rivers, ponds, reservoirs, estuaries, and even coral reefs.
+Ospreys settle around nearly any body of water: marshes, rivers, ponds, reservoirs, estuaries, and even coral reefs.
 Their conspicuous stick nests are placed in the open on poles, channel markers, and dead trees, often over water.
-Look for Osprey throughout Michigan’s summers along the Grand River!